 2 Rules for Better Content Creation

-Coming up with new and original topics for content creators can be a daunting task.
-The blinking text cursor, the writer's block, the blank page and a pressing deadline.
+Coming up with new and original topics for content creation can be a daunting task.
+The blinking text cursor, the writer's block, the blank page, and a pressing deadline.
 You might be a creative person, but you're also a professional.
-Which means that you cannot sit around waiting for inspiration to magically strike.
+This means that you cannot sit around waiting for inspiration to magically strike.

-Whether you're creating blog posts, articles, social media posts, videos, newsletters or case studies, you need to bear in mind that content marketing is all about communicating an idea through storytelling.
+Whether you're creating blog posts, articles, social media posts, videos, newsletters, or case studies, you need to bear in mind that content creation is all about communicating an idea through storytelling.

 Your content is the tool that will improve your marketing efforts and strengthen your brand positioning.

 However, before embarking on your topic search journey, you need to ask yourself:

 What problems can I fix for my audience?

 1. Content creation addressed to everyone, means creating content for no one

 The golden rule is to acquire a better knowledge of your customer persona, find out all about their needs, and how to connect with them.
 Doing so will give you more space to develop your products and adapt them to your lead’s desideratum.